telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 If the Grid is empty, the pager would show `"No items to display"`.
 The paging info is displayed by default.

-The example below demonstrates how to hide the paging info.
+The following example demonstrates how to hide the paging info.

 ###### Example